hyperledgendary/full-stack-asset-transfer-guide/docs/SmartContractDev/01-Getting-Started.md

     └── org2caadmin.id
 ```

-There are identities here with admin permissions for the Certificate Authorities (used to create more identities) and id to use with the Peers.
-Note the Certificate Authority created the admin ids, when Microfab started.
+`org1admin.id` contains the credentials for submitting transactions from an org1 admin.
+`org1caadmin.id` contains the credentials for creating additional identities in the org1 Certificate Authority (CA).

+Note that when MicroFab started it automatically launched a Certificate Authority that created these identities and their respective credentials.

-Pick one if the id files and look at the contents (it's json format)
+Pick one if the id files and look at the JSON content including the public certificate and private key.

 ```
 cat _cfg/_wallets/org1/org1admin.id | jq
 {